2000 Summer Olympics opening ceremony: Eternity

-The next segment began with Adam Garcia standing on the central float in the middle of the stadium floor.
+The next segment began with Adam Garcia standing on the central float in the middle of the stadium field.
 He began his performance by tap dancing and inviting more performers onto the stadium.
 More dancers filed onto the stands where the audience was sitting who also joined in with performance.
 Several cherry picker cranes in the centre with the floats began to slowly rise up with the crescendo of the music.
 The dancers symbolised the workers building a new Australia for the future.
 The dancers in the stands rushed out onto the stadium floor to join their fellow dancers.
 Some of the dancers held square sheets of steel that they both danced on and held in their hands to reflect light out as they danced.
 By the finale of this segment, large steel frames rose from each float to form a tall structure.
 In the middle were the hero girl and the Aboriginal songman, who looked wondrously out into the audience, surveying the workers.
 Then as the close of the presentation approached, the performers from the other segments all came out and joined in with those already dancing.
 A large representation of the Sydney Harbour Bridge composed of sparklers was set off in the middle of the stadium with the word "Eternity" shown in the middle of the bridge.

 This segment was inspired by the then popular theatrical show Tap Dogs, and the soon to be released movie, Bootmen.
 Peewee Ferris's remix of the music was played as the performers slowly moved their way out of the stadium.